-And so, “The Chicken of Tomorrow” contest was developed.
-Top breeders throughout the country would compete to breed the best bird in America, with two of the country’s largest grocery store chains offering to sponsor the competition.
+And so, “The Chicken of Tomorrow” contest was born.
+Top breeders throughout the country would compete to breed the best bird in America.
+The USDA organized the effort and the country’s two largest grocery store chains sponsored the competition.

 Today, Vantress’s company operates as Cobb-Vantress and is owned by Tyson Foods (the world’s 2nd largest meat producer), and Arbor Acres has taken on the name Aviagen after going through a series of mergers and acquisitions.
 Together, both companies provide breeding stock for every one of the more than 9 billion broilers raised in the United States each year, as well as billions more hybrid broilers raised throughout the world.
 These two companies are little known by the public nor are the troubling practices they undertake to produce their hybrids.
 They control the poultry industry much more tightly than Monsanto ever did the seed market while being almost complete obscured from public scrutiny